OpenDataServices/OpenDataPolicy/OpenDataPolicy.md

   </table>

 ### Data formats checklist
-When preparing data for publication, Macc will always undertake the following:
+When preparing data for publication, we will always undertake the following:

   <table>
     <tbody>